Reclaimed water: European Union

-Since May 25, 2020, there is an EU regulation on minimum requirements for water reuse for irrigation purposes.
-It shall apply from June 26, 2023.
+Since 26 June 2023 there is an EU regulation on minimum requirements for water reuse for irrigation purposes.
 The water quality requirements are divided into four categories depending on what is irrigated and how the irrigation is performed.
-The water quality parameters included are E.coli, BOD5, Total suspended solids (TSS), turbidity, legionella, and intestinal nematodes (helminth eggs).
+The water quality parameters included are E.coli, BOD5, total suspended solids (TSS), turbidity, legionella, and intestinal nematodes (helminth eggs).

-In the Water Framework Directive, reuse of water is mentioned as one of the possible measures to achieve the Directive's quality goals, however this remains a relatively vague recommendation rather than a requirement: Part B of Annex VI refers to reuse as one of the "supplementary measures which Member States within each river basin district may choose to adopt as part of the programme of measures required under Article 11(4)".
+In the Water Framework Directive, reuse of water is mentioned as one of the possible measures to achieve the Directive's quality goals.
+However, this remains a relatively vague recommendation rather than a requirement: Part B of Annex VI refers to reuse as one of the "supplementary measures which Member States within each river basin district may choose to adopt as part of the programme of measures required under Article 11(4)".

-Besides that, Article 12 of the Urban Wastewater Treatment Directive concerning the reuse of treated wastewater states that "treated wastewater shall be reused whenever appropriate", is not specific enough to promote water reuse and it leaves too much room for interpretation as to what can be considered as an "appropriate" situation to reuse treated wastewater.
+Besides that, Article 12 of the Urban Wastewater Treatment Directive concerning the reuse of treated wastewater states that "treated wastewater shall be reused whenever appropriate", which some consider not specific enough to promote water reuse as it may leave too much room for interpretation as to what can be considered as an "appropriate" situation to reuse treated wastewater.

-Despite the lack of common water reuse criteria at the EU level, several Member States (MS) have issued their own legislative frameworks, regulations, or guidelines for different water reuse applications (e.g. Cyprus, France, Greece, Italy, and Spain).
+Despite the lack of common water reuse criteria at the EU level, several member states have issued their own legislative frameworks, regulations, or guidelines for different water reuse applications (e.g. Cyprus, France, Greece, Italy, and Spain).

-However, after an evaluation carried out by the European Commission (EC) on the water reuse standards of several member states it was concluded that they differ in their approach.
-There are important divergences among the different standards regarding the permitted uses, the parameters to be monitored, and the limit values allowed.
-This lack of harmonization among water reuse standards might create some trade barriers for agricultural goods irrigated with reclaimed water.
-Once on the common market, the level of safety in the producing member states may be not considered as sufficient by the importing countries.
+However, an evaluation carried out by the European Commission on the water reuse standards of several member states concluded that they differed in their approach.
+There are important differences among the standards regarding permitted uses, parameters to be monitored, and limit values allowed.
+This lack of harmonization among water reuse standards could potentially create trade barriers for agricultural goods irrigated with reclaimed water.
+Once on the common market, the level of safety in the producing member states may be not considered sufficient by the importing countries.
 The most representative standards on wastewater reuse from European member states are the following: